Pollinator hotels abuzz with guests thanks to Eagle Scout candidate

 “I learned that due to lack of living space and natural environments, pollinators need a place to nest and reproduce,” he said.
 “I also learned how vital pollinators are to the environment for crops and plants.”

 The Scouts spent 37 hours over six days building and installing the hotels.
 Lunde was assisted by 14 fellow Scouts, Scout leaders and close friends and family.
 Now that the project is complete, Lunde said he will finalize his report and present it to leaders in an effort to receive his Eagle Scout rank.

 “This project was very labor intensive and very detailed in design,” he said.
 “I am very proud of how the hotels came together.
 Not only do they look great, but I am excited that they are going to be functional.”

 Pollinator hotels are great additions to any yard or garden, Riley said, and there are many resources to guide you through the process of making your own.

 “Luke’s hotels are beautiful examples of these beneficial structures, but smaller ones, made with readily available household and yard items are just as effective,” she said.
 “We recommend looking for online directions from reputable sources, such as state extension services to create one yourself.”

-Both the University of Nebraska and University of Michigan extension services provide information on how to build pollinator hotels and the benefits of helping solitary bees find a nice place to nest.
+Both the University of Nebraska and Michigan State University extension services provide information on how to build pollinator hotels and the benefits of helping solitary bees find a nice place to nest.